top of page

 10. It’s okay to say no.

-I was offered the first full time job I interviewed for.
-It was a great job at a great school, but I just didn’t feel right about it.
+I was offered the first full-time job I interviewed for.
+It was a great job at a great school, but I didn’t feel right about it.
 So many people thought I was crazy for turning it down.
-I went on to turning down quite a few more offers before finally accepting the position I’m in now, and I couldn’t be happier about my decisions.
+I went on to turn down quite a few more offers before finally accepting the position I’m in now, and I couldn’t be happier about my decisions.
 Because the thing is, the job search is a two way street: They need to be as good of a fit for you as you are for them.
 And if no one else in your life is, I am giving you permission to say no to an offer.